Tanishqua-Simform/python/readme.md

 After covering these core concepts, I started DSA by practicing on LeetCode.
 You can check them out [here](/DSA-Leetcode-75)

 We'll solve some more complex DSA problems tomorrow.
 So stay tuned!

+##### Dt.
+21 Feb, 2025.

+So today, we will be continuing DSA as well as start with Pandas.
+So let's get started!

+## Data Structures

+#### Lists

+- Dynamic arrays that store ordered elements.
+- Support indexing, slicing, and a variety of built-in functions.
+- Operations: Append, Insert, Delete, Sort, Reverse.
+- Used for general-purpose storage and traversal.

+#### Tuples

+- Immutable, ordered collections of elements.
+- Faster than lists due to immutability.
+- Useful for fixed collections like coordinate pairs or database records.

+#### Sets

+- Unordered collections of unique elements.
+- Support mathematical set operations like union, intersection, and difference.
+- Ideal for eliminating duplicates and performing membership tests.

+#### Dictionaries

+- Key-value pairs providing fast lookups.
+- Allow efficient data retrieval and storage.
+- Commonly used for mappings, caching, and JSON-like data structures.

+#### Stack

+- Last-In-First-Out (LIFO) data structure.
+- Supports operations: Push (insert), Pop (remove), Peek (view top element).
+- Used in function calls, undo mechanisms, and depth-first search algorithms.

+#### Queue

+- First-In-First-Out (FIFO) data structure.
+- Supports operations: Enqueue (insert), Dequeue (remove), Peek (view front element).
+- Used in scheduling, breadth-first search, and buffering processes.

+#### Deque (Double-Ended Queue)

+- Allows insertion and removal from both ends.
+- More flexible than a regular queue.
+- Used in sliding window problems and task scheduling.

+#### Priority Queue

+- Elements are removed based on priority rather than insertion order.
+- Implemented using a heap data structure.
+- Used in Dijkstra's algorithm and job scheduling.

+#### Advanced Data Structures

+- **Trie (Prefix Tree)**: Efficient for searching prefixes in a collection of strings.
+- **Heap**: Min-heap and max-heap used in priority queues.
+- **Graph (Adjacency List & Matrix)**: Used in networking, social graphs, and pathfinding.
+- **Disjoint Set (Union-Find)**: Helps in cycle detection and Kruskal’s algorithm.
+- **Segment Tree**: Efficient for range queries like sum, min, and max.
+- **Fenwick Tree (Binary Indexed Tree)**: Used for cumulative frequency calculations.
+- **Red-Black Tree / AVL Tree**: Self-balancing binary search trees for maintaining order.

+## Algorithms

+#### Sorting Algorithms

+- **Bubble Sort**: Repeatedly swaps adjacent elements.
+- **Selection Sort**: Finds the smallest element and places it at the beginning.
+- **Insertion Sort**: Builds a sorted array one element at a time.
+- **Merge Sort**: Uses a divide-and-conquer approach.
+- **Quick Sort**: Selects a pivot and partitions elements around it.
+- **Heap Sort**: Utilizes a heap data structure for sorting.
+- **Radix Sort**: Efficient for sorting large numbers by digit processing.
+- **Counting Sort**: Works efficiently with a known range of integers.

+#### Searching Algorithms

+- **Linear Search**: Iterates through elements sequentially.
+- **Binary Search**: Efficiently searches sorted lists by halving the search space.
+- **Hashing**: Uses a hash function for near-instant lookups.
+- **Ternary Search**: Variant of binary search used for unimodal functions.

+#### Graph Algorithms

+- **Breadth-First Search (BFS)**: Explores nodes level by level.
+- **Depth-First Search (DFS)**: Explores as deep as possible before backtracking.
+- **Dijkstra's Algorithm**: Finds the shortest path in a weighted graph.
+- **Floyd-Warshall Algorithm**: Computes shortest paths between all pairs of nodes.
+- **Kruskal’s and Prim’s Algorithms**: Used for finding Minimum Spanning Trees (MST).
+- **Bellman-Ford Algorithm**: Solves single-source shortest path problems with negative weights.
+- **Topological Sorting**: Used in scheduling tasks with dependencies.

+#### Dynamic Programming

+- Breaks down problems into smaller subproblems and solves each once.
+- **Memoization** (Top-down) and **Tabulation** (Bottom-up) approaches.
+- Common problems: Fibonacci sequence, Knapsack problem, Longest Common Subsequence.

+#### String Algorithms

+- **KMP Algorithm**: Efficient substring search.
+- **Rabin-Karp Algorithm**: Uses hashing for fast pattern matching.
+- **Z Algorithm**: Used for pattern searching in linear time.

+## Pandas

+- Pandas is a powerful library for data manipulation and analysis.
+- Provides data structures like `DataFrame` and `Series`.
+- Built on top of NumPy, making it highly efficient for numerical data.
+- Commonly used in data science, machine learning, and data wrangling.

+### Core Data Structures

+#### Series

+- A one-dimensional labeled array.
+- Supports operations like filtering, aggregation, and indexing.
+- Can hold any data type, including integers, floats, and objects.

+#### DataFrame

+- A two-dimensional table-like data structure.
+- Allows row and column operations similar to SQL tables and Excel spreadsheets.
+- Supports merging, grouping, and reshaping data.

+### Important Operations

+#### Data Loading

+- Supports CSV, Excel, JSON, SQL, and more.
+- `pd.read_csv()`, `pd.read_excel()`, `pd.read_json()`, `pd.read_sql()`.

+#### Data Cleaning

+- Handling missing values: `dropna()`, `fillna()`.
+- Removing duplicates: `drop_duplicates()`.
+- Data type conversion: `astype()`.

+#### Data Manipulation

+- Selecting data using `loc[]` and `iloc[]`.
+- Filtering rows based on conditions.
+- Applying functions with `apply()`.
+- Aggregation using `groupby()`.

+#### Merging and Joining

+- Combining datasets using `merge()`, `concat()`, and `join()`.
+- Useful for handling relational data.

+#### Visualization

+- Integrates with Matplotlib and Seaborn for data visualization.
+- `plot()` method allows easy creation of charts and graphs.

+### Use Cases

+- Data analysis and transformation.
+- Financial data processing.
+- Machine learning preprocessing.
+- Time series analysis and forecasting.

+Pandas simplifies data handling, making it a crucial tool for anyone working with structured data.

+I have solved few DSA questions on Leetcode.
+You can have a look here -> [LeetCode DSA](/DSA-Leetcode-75)

+Later on I started Pandas by [Corey Schafer](https://youtube.com/playlist?list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS) and practiced it alongside.
+[This directory](/Pandas) is dedicated to that!
+Well, I did solve Pandas question on Leetcode as well.[Leetcode Pandas](/Pandas/Leetcode_Pandas.py)

+Also, I solved some SQL queries on Leetcode.
+I have commited them in [database repo](https://github.com/Tanishqua-Simform/database)

+Alright then!
+Meet you tomorrow.(Literally!)